 When first using affirmations and gratitudes, I highly suggest journaling every day.
 It doesn’t need to be a long story.
 Basically you create affirmation statements based on the positive things you feel about yourself, look yourself in the mirror and say them, at least once a day.
 For gratitudes just take a moment and notice what is going well.
 Maybe the sun is shinning and you love the way the sun feels on your skin.
 A simple sentence like, “today the sun was shinning and the warmth on my skin made me feel good”, is good.
 You’re just taking a brief moment to enjoy something positive.

 By forgiving yourself you are letting go of the narrative of blame.
 When you forgive yourself you will begin to feel better and love yourself more.
 This is a critical part of your journey of healing and recovery.

 If you have experienced child sexual abuse, assault, or any other sexual violation and your finding that the memories of it are haunting your present and causing you immense distress, then please reach out and get help.
 Therapy really does work and can help you put the pieces of your life back together.
-If your a survivor please Schedule Intake here I’d love to help you on path of healing and recovery.
+If you’re a survivor please Schedule Intake here I’d love to help you on path of healing and recovery.

 These are just a few strategies and tips and recommendations!
 I hope you found this post helpful!
 I’d love to hear from you in the comment section!

 Thank you for taking the time to read.
 Remember sharing is caring, so share if you found this helpful!